 Although it is smaller than many other countries in Europe, there are many things to do in Belgium for travelers.
 Getting from one location to another is easy because the cities are close together.
-Travelers can go to Antwerp to see one of the largest collections of diamonds or Ghent to visit the botanical gardens and the castles.
+Travelers can go to Antwerp to see one of the largest collections of diamonds or Ghent to visit the botanical gardens and castles.
 Brussels, Belgium’s capital city, is another interesting travel destination to add to your list.
 And, while in Belgium, you can also go on day trips to London and other capital cities.

 1. Visit Belgium’s top attractions